thepcn3rd/IT420/README.md

 # IT420 Class

-To download the ansible deploy files that can be used for the cloud
+To download the ansible deploy files that can be used to deploy your own lab
 URL: https://drive.google.com/file/d/1G_aZzHVrOynI03Cl5gjMPGkcd0kiPhrf/view?usp=sharing

 The powershell script is for configuring ansible on windows...